 It is essential to put the findings of our studio scene into the context of photography that is done in the real world, despite the fact that the results of our studio scene give valuable information about the maximum capabilities of the sensor.
 The photograph that follows was taken outside during a regular daytime setting with an ISO setting of 100.
 We have taken the identical raw file and converted it twice in ACR 7.3; the first time, the exposure settings were left at their defaults, and the second time, we made three tweaks to the Basic Panel as shown below.

 By exposing more of the shadows in ACR’s image, it is absolutely feasible to acquire a large amount of detail.
 The results are undoubtedly passable, despite the fact that this comes at the expense of a more noticeable amount of chroma noise.
 It is also essential to bear in mind that we are looking at 100 percent crops and that these noise levels will be even less disagreeable in print output.
-Both of these points are critical to keeping in mind.
+Both of these points are critical to keep in mind.

 Low contrast fine detail